rioastamal-examples/restaurant-message-classifier/.prompt/context.md

 The plan should include:

-1. **Overall architecture** — how the classifier logic, Streamlit UI, and Supabase database will interact.
+1. **Overall architecture** — how the classifier logic, Streamlit UI, LiteLLM API integration, and Supabase database will interact.
 2. **Database schema** — tables, fields, and relationships in Supabase (e.g., messages, classifications, users if any).
 3. **Streamlit UI design** — describe the two pages below:

    **Page 1: User Message Input Page**
    - Allows users to type and submit messages (in Bahasa Indonesia).
-   - On submission, the app calls the classifier (this prompt) to determine the urgency and message groups.
+   - On submission, the app calls the classifier (this prompt) through LiteLLM to determine the urgency, message groups, and generate a short action message.
    - The result is saved to Supabase using the Supabase MCP server.

    **Page 2: Admin Dashboard Page**
-   - Displays a list/table of all submitted messages along with their classifications (urgency and groups).
+   - Displays a list/table of all submitted messages along with their classifications (urgency, groups, and action message).
    - Allows filtering or sorting by urgency or group.
    - Uses live data from Supabase via the Supabase MCP server.

-4. **Integration flow** — how messages are sent from the UI to the classifier prompt and how classification results are stored or retrieved.
+4. **Integration flow** — how messages are sent from the UI to the classifier via LiteLLM and how classification results are stored or retrieved.
+5. **LLM Integration (LiteLLM)**
+   - Use **[LiteLLM](https://github.com/BerriAI/litellm)** as the abstraction layer to call different LLM providers (OpenAI, Anthropic, etc.).
+   - The initial implementation will use **OpenAI `gpt-5-mini`** as the default model.
+   - The plan must include where and how LiteLLM configuration (API keys, model selection) will be handled.
-5. **MCP server usage plan**:
+6. **MCP server usage plan**:
    - **Fetch MCP** → for fetching website content or external resources if needed.
    - **Supabase MCP** → for database operations such as schema creation, inserts, updates, and queries.
-6. **Testing & validation steps** — how to verify that classification and database integration work correctly.
+7. **Testing & validation steps** — how to verify that classification and database integration work correctly.
-7. **Deployment considerations** — how to run it locally and what environment variables are required (e.g., Supabase URL and key).
+8. **Deployment considerations** — how to run it locally and what environment variables are required (e.g., Supabase URL, Supabase Key, OpenAI Key).

 Only after `.prompt/plans.md` is complete and approved should any code be written.